Nimbin Roadworks

 The traffic lights at one of your sites along Nimbin Rd have been set up for a very long time (I've lost count of the weeks) without any work happening at all.
 I appreciate that there are competing priorities, as well as repair works following the floods, but could you please help me understand why the road needs to have 24/7 stop/go at that straight section?
 Is the surface no longer useable on that northbound lane?
 If the machinery or labour to commence work on that section is not yet available, is it not possible to set the stop/go lights up closer to the time when they do become available?
 None of the job descriptions seems to indicate an urgent safety issue with the road, so it seems like something isn't right.
 It appears to be an unnecessary utilisation of a resource for an extended period of time that is having a considerable impact on traffic.
 What has gone wrong here?

-weddingcake asked about 3 years ago
+weddingcake asked almost 4 years ago

 hello